 21. Research is underway to develop transparent PV panels.

 While black panels are a common sight in photovoltaics, ongoing research explores the development of transparent PV panels.
 These have numerous potential applications, including windows and glass panes that act as power-generating surfaces.
-This cutting-edge technology could revolutionise urban energy generation, unlocking new possibilities for renewable energy integration in modern architecture.
+This cutting-edge technology could revolutionize urban energy generation, unlocking new possibilities for renewable energy integration in modern architecture.

 22. Photovoltaic panels designed to mimic the appearance of traditional roofing materials, like tiles or slate, allow for better aesthetic integration into homes.